jimbozhang/xares-template/README.md

     cp template.py my_encoder.py
     ```

 1. Edit the newly created file to implement your own audio encoder.
-You should implement the `__call__` method, which takes an audio waveform and returns the embeddings.

 1. Check your encoder to make sure it is compatible with X-ARES.